 Safe and Secure Schools in GCPS

-- GCPS employs 89 School Resource Officers (SROs), including 15 new officers.
-These experienced and highly trained police officers are housed in schools— two SROs at every high school and one SRO at every middle school.
-They serve their home school as well as elementaries and other school facilities in the cluster.
+- GCPS employs School Resource Officers (SROs).
+These experienced and highly trained police officers are housed in schools.
+They serve their home school as well as elementary schools and other school facilities in the cluster.
 In addition to policing campuses, SROs focus on educating students and staff on safety issues and working with school administrators on school safety plans.

 - School and district leaders review each building’s Emergency Management Plan, making modifications as needed.
 Approved by the Gwinnett County Office of Emergency Management, these plans are the guides to help staff and our public safety partners respond swiftly should a crisis occur.
 Reunification plans ensure that, in the event of an emergency, students can be evacuated to a safe place where they can reunite with their families.

-- Key staff members at each school have assigned roles and responsibilities during an emergency, which they practice.
+- Key staff members at each school are assigned roles and responsibilities during an emergency, which they practice.